Human rights in Italy: Rights of LGBT individuals

 Homosexuality was a crime in the Kingdom of Sardinia, and the penal code was extended to the new Kingdom of Italy.
 Same-sex sexual activity had been declared legal, nationwide, since 1890, although in Southern Italy it was already legal.
 The rights of lesbian, gay, bisexual, transgender have changed since 1890 when same-sex sexual activity of both male and female has been legal and a new Penal Code was issued.
-In 2016, Italy passed a civil unions law to provide rights of marriage to the same-sex couples.
-However, stepchild adoption is still a judicial debate and not included in the bill.
-Many legal rights are also provided by the same law to the same-sex and heterosexual groups that live in unregistered cohabitation.
-A marriage between two females was officially allowed and recognized by the Italian Supreme Court in 2017.
+In 2016, Italy passed a civil unions law to provide all of the rights of marriage to same-sex couples, except for joint adoption.
+Some legal rights are also provided by the same law to same-sex and heterosexual couples that live in an unregistered cohabitation.

 Since 1982, Italy has allowed the people to legally change their gender.
 In order to eliminate the discrimination on transgender, especially in the workplace and employment, Italy banned it since 2003.
 While there is no other issued bills or codes to against the discrimination on sexual orientation or gender identity after that.